alfredogiwisch/Yaesu-FT-840-CAT-/README.md

 # Yaesu-FT-840-CAT-

-Frontend application with installer package to control via RS-232 the Yaesu FT-840 transceiver
+Frontend application programmed in Visual Basic 6.0 with installer package to control via RS-232 the Yaesu FT-840 transceiver

-This application for the remote control and operation of the Yaesu FT-840 transceiver was initally developed in year 2001 with Visual Basic 6.0.
+This application programmed in Visual Basic 6.0 for the remote control and operation of the Yaesu FT-840 transceiver was initally developed in year 200.
+I added a bargraph meter to test the dump data mode data in year 2007.
 It requires a serial port to TTL interface like the MAX232.
-The latest change was the adding of a bargraph meter to meassure the incomming RX signal and TX power output.
+The bargraph meter meassures the incomming RX signal and TX power output.

+There is an installation .EXE file with the required libraries and DLL files in a .CAB file.
 After installation please select an available serial port.

 I don`t tested the application with a USB to serial cable but I think it would work because the drivers are PNP compatible with RS-232 standards.